amituttam/notes/docs/study/taoup/taoup-ch4-modularity.rst

 #.
 Unix programmers don't really like OO since it encourages
    abstractions and thick glue layers.
 Since it is easy to create abstractions, it is everywhere.
-Unix programmers like the think glue layer C provides.
+Unix programmers like the thin glue layer C provides.

 Coding for Modularity